Health-Informatics-UoN/Carrot-Mapper/README.md

 ## Docker

-Copy .env file from Teams Software Team -> files -> .env to the root of project.
+Copy `Teams Software Team -> files -> env files -> env` to the root of project and rename it to `.env`.
+Ensure that it contains all the variables from `sample-env.txt` from the repository.
 Then run the commands below.

 ```bash
 #build the docker image, and tag it